-For existing supporters (as of June 2023) this public science based net zero target must be in place by June 2024.
-For new supporters, this needs to be in place within 12 months of joining.
+For existing supporters this public science based reduction target must be in place by June 2024.
+For new supporters, this needs to be in place within 12 months of joining the Ad Net Zero programme.

 By setting science-based targets and declaring these publicly you will be demonstrating your commitment to transparency and engagement with environmental improvement and playing your part in Ad Net Zero's mission to decarbonise advertising.
 Aligning with the latest climate science ensures the industry can play a positive role in ensuring we operate within a 1.5-degree boundary.